jiankuang/IBM/IGC.md

 * Data quality assets, such as data rules.
 We have Rules implemented by Data Rules, why assign them to Terms???
 * ETL assets, such as DataStage jobs

+# Information Assets

+## External Assets
+External Assets are defined by an IGC administrator.

+# Other Assets
 ## Labels
 * A text string used to group a set of terms together
 * Created by an IGC administrator
 * Can be applied to assets by any IGC user with authoring authorization.

-# Information Assets

-## External Assets
+## Collections
-External Assets are defined by an IGC administrator.
+* We can add both business glossary and information assets even collections into collection.
+* Collection can have multiple owners.
+* Collection can have multiple child collections.
+* Collection can be put in multiple parent collections.
+* Collections can be searched by Name, Short Description, Long Description, Labels, Modified Time.
+* Collections can be shared through Visilibity.
+* Shared Users can edit collection, even add themselves as Owners. **Not sure this is a good design!!!**
+* Collection modification doesn't go through Workflow.
+(Workflow only works on Business Glossary)